xjy666a/xjyweb-Onlinetoolwebsite/ENREADME.md

 ## Open Source Description

-Some of the project's features are open source and some are closed-source, please see the 'no' function marked in the table above.
+Some of the project's features are open source and some are closed-source, please see the '❌' function marked in the table above.
 THE OPEN SOURCE PART USES THE MIT LICENSE[【LICENSE】](LICENSE).

 ## How to contribute